-One coal cleaning facility in the region showed a significant visibility impact at Class I areas.
-Low NO_X burners for NO_X control are considered a low-cost option at this facility.
+One coal cleaning source in the region showed a significant visibility impact at Class I areas.
+Low NO_X burners for NO_X control are considered a low-cost option for the thermal coal dryer unit at this source (Appendix B)..
 Additional control options for SO_2 and PM may not be warranted based on a survey of state staff.
 Low NO_X burners could result in approximately 24 tons of NO_X reduced annually.